AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type ServerResponseType = (typeof ServerResponseType)[keyof typeof ServerResponseType];

+// Warning: (ae-missing-release-tag) "ServerTelemetryEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type ServerTelemetryEntity = {
     failedRequests: Array<string | number>;